wkrueger/redutser/README.md

 An inner redutser does the same thing as a redutser, but doesn't require an initial state.

-> I should always pass an initial state for a top-level reducer, but I may pardon inner reducers
-> which are expected to be called from the top-level reducer.

 ```typescript
 import { innerRedutser } from "redutser"
 import { WholeStateType } from "./index"